lkodinsson/MARS/Basic/GMG.md

 ### Creature Rarity

 The rarity of a particular creature modifies certain characteristics about it.
 All of the resource stats (health, endurance, stamina, and mana) will have three listed values.
 Challenge ratings are also given multiple values.
-These values, in order, represent that values you should use with those creatures depending on how rare you choose them.
+These values, in order, represent that values you should use with those creatures depending on how notable, or rare, that creature is.
 The names for these rarities are: *common*, *elite*, and *unique*.
-Common creatures aren't particularly notable, so use their abilities sparingly if at all.
+Common creatures aren't particularly notable, so use their special abilities sparingly if at all.

 # Creating Creatures

 Imagine how you would describe that creature, then assign values to its stats and skill based on your descriptions.
 Use the names of dice steps to help you decide what it should have.
 Because you are using description to determine the exact features of a creature, you don't need to limit yourself to normal character building or advancement rules.
 Use them as a baseline, however, so that they still function as you would expect from any other character.
 Try to avoid directly adding modifers to stats and skills, use dice steps instead.
+If you do feel the need to manually add modifiers to stats, you can give them +1 to two stats, or +2, +1 and -1 among three stats.

 ##### Table: All Stat Steps
 | Dice Step | Stat Step | Skill Step |